shivannis/xandr-docs-public/xandr-docs/articles/monetize/daily-pacing.md

 from Daily Pacing, the calculations are done by the system automatically during the day without human interaction.

-<b>Note:</b> **In-flight adjustments to
+> [!NOTE]
-budgets:** Although most user-initiated in-flight changes to budget settings will change how the bidder responds within 5 minutes, due to the complexity of the backend systems involved, in isolated cases, it can take up to 4 hours for the bidder to modify its behavior in reaction to manual in-flight budget setting changes.
+> **In-flight adjustments to budgets:** Although most user-initiated in-flight changes to budget settings will change how the bidder responds within 5 minutes, due to the complexity of the backend systems involved, in isolated cases, it can take up to 4 hours for the bidder to modify its behavior in reaction to manual in-flight budget setting changes.

 Daily Pacing allows us to calculate a pacing lever which modifies the rate at which bids are submitted, slowing the buy rate over time and